Interstate 81 northbound traffic diverted at Exit 69 - NewsBreak

 SULLIVAN COUNTY, Tenn.
 (WCYB) — Update: According to the Tennessee Highway Patrol, four vehicles were involved in the crash along interstate 81 northbound at mile marker 71 in Sullivan County.
 THP says that the crash occurred after a Lexus RX400 attempted to turn into a crossover in the median...

-The Tennessee Highway Patrol responded to a four-vehicle crash on Interstate 81 northbound at mile marker 71 in Sullivan County.
-According to the authorities, the crash occurred when a Lexus RX400 attempted to turn into a crossover in the authorized vehicles-only median.
-A 2017 Kenworth CMV swerved to avoid hitting the Lexus but still collided with it.

-Police investigating fatal crash in Tazewell County; icy road was a possible factor
+Icy roads could have led to fatal Tazewell Co. crash, VSP reports

 TAZEWELL COUNTY, Va.
-(WCYB) — Authorities are investigating a fatal crash in Tazewell County Thursday morning.
-Virginia State Police responded to the intersection of U.S. Route 460 and Route 1401 at around 6:40 a.m.
-Police said the initial crash occurred when a pickup truck and an SUV collided.
-The...
+(WJHL) – The Virginia State Police (VSP) are investigating after a person died in a three-vehicle crash in Tazewell County.
+According to a release from the agency, the crash occurred around 6:40 a.m.
+Thursday near the intersection of U.S. 460 and Route 1401.
+The VSP reports that the crash occurred when a […]

 wcyb.com